ccc-0731/hero_imagined/README.md

     - Takes the finalized character blueprint and world description and composes a cinematic ~1000-word story using Google Gemini.

 4. Agent 4 — Storyteller Suite (post-story)
+    - 4a — Hero Scene Illustrator
+       - Generates a cinematic hero action scene (the hero in-frame).
+Output is `images[0]`.
     - 4a — Background Illustrator
        - Generates a landscape/mood background image (no character).
-Output is `images[0]`.
-    - 4a — Hero Scene Illustrator
-       - Generates a cinematic hero action scene (the hero in-frame).
 Output is `images[1]`.
     - 4b — Audio BGM Generator (optional)
-       - Gemini writes short lyrics; ElevenLabs (sound-generation) produces a ~30s BGM.
+       - Gemini writes short lyrics; ElevenLabs (sound-generation) produces a ~60s BGM.
 Downloadable MP3 is provided.
     - 4c — Real-Life Reflection
        - Gemini analyzes the story and suggests real-world steps and inspiration; shown in a separate "In Real Life" panel.